Upcoming Group Trip Dates:

 Welcome to a new day on the Roof of the World!
 Dawn draws near as you head to Rongbuk Monastery, where you will enjoy the best views of Everest’s North Face.
 Other 8,000+ meter sentinels will be standing guard along the way, including Lhotse, Cho Oyu, and Makalu.
 Your camera will be busy as Everest awakens to the changing shades of sunlight.
 Heading inside, you will enjoy a simple breakfast and the warmth of Tibetan hospitality (and tea) in the highest monastery on the planet.
 After a relaxed morning enjoying the presence of Everest and your gracious hosts, you’ll journey back to New Tingri for lunch.
 Return Distance: 220km.

 Having realized your dream of seeing Everest with your own eyes the previous day, the return journey is one of immense satisfaction.
 The Friendship Highway provides one last sweeping view of the Tibetan Plateau before arriving back in Shigatse for a relaxing lunch.
 The afternoon includes a visit to Tashilhunpo Monastery, the seat of the second most important spiritual leader in Tibet, the Panchen Lama.
 For those happy to continue to stretch their legs, joining the Tibetan pilgrims on their Kora circuit around the monastery is an option, as well as the opportunity to walk in the old quarter of town to enjoy scenes of an ancient way of life.
-Dinner and a comfortable night at the Gesar Hotel will precede heading to the airport early tomorrow morning for your return flight to Chengdu.
+Dinner and a comfortable night at the Gesar Hotel will precede heading to the airport early tomorrow morning for your departure flight.
 Distance: 290km.